Spit it out! - 19/24

 "You know how sensitive he is."

 The sheriff walked into the office.
 "Good evening, Gil.
-We have to talk.
-Hello Catherine."
+We need to talk.
+Hello, Catherine."

 "Hello sheriff," Gil greeted him coldly.

 Gil envied her.
-He wanted to leave for home right now.
-He needed to see Greg.
-Him alone and no one else.
-Least of all sheriff Rory Atwater.
+He needed to consider his approach regarding Greg.
+He didn't need a discussion with sheriff Rory Atwater.
 "Does this have to take place now?"

 "Yes - now."
-Atwater took a seat in front of Gil´s desk.
+Atwater took the seat in front of Gil's desk.

 "Well, what is it?"
-Gil said, feeling slightly bewildered.
-He fell back into his chair.
+Gil said, bewildered.
+He dropped back into his chair.